Weindruch Scholar Award

 Funding and Use of Funds

 Each Weindruch Scholar receives $50,000 in research support, provided as a voucher to access services among WiNSC Cores.
-As part of the program awardees will have access to the technical expertise and collaborative environment needed to advance their work.
+As part of the program, awardees have access to technical expertise and a collaborative environment that supports advancement of their work.

 Award Term

-The Weindruch Scholar Award provides $50,000 in research support for a one‑year project period.
+Each Weindruch Scholar receives $50,000 in research support for a one‑year project period, provided as a voucher to access WiNSC Core services.
 Scholars participate in structured mentoring and ongoing engagement with the WiNSC community, including presenting their work at a future WiNSC symposium or annual meeting.

 Eligibility

-- Open to early-stage investigators, including senior postdoctoral fellows and new Principal Investigators.
+- Open to early‑career investigators (less than 10 years since PhD), including senior postdoctoral fellows and new Principal Investigators.

 - Applicants should demonstrate a strong commitment to basic biology of aging and show potential for significant impact in the field.